A couple received a note shaming them for their unpainted house, but now hundreds have donated to help them

 "The [Facebook post] was written the day that it happened, so our original thought was anger, especially my sister who lives in the home with them and has sacrificed so much...it's hurt and anger at the beginning," Baran said.
 "But as the weeks have gone by and you see this outpouring from the community, at this point the person who wrote the note doesn't really matter."

-As of Saturday evening,nearly $43,000 had been raised from over 650 donors from across the globe.
+As of Saturday evening, the GoFundMe page had raised nearly $43,000 from over 650 donors from across the globe.
 The money will fund not only a new paint job, but repairs to the home's leaky roof, and replacements to rotted clapboard siding and some windows that have not been updated since the 1950s, Baran said.

 While they still don't know who wrote them the note calling their home an "eyesore," the Curcurus, who recently celebrated their 51st wedding anniversary in June, say they are thankful for everyone who has come out in support of their family.